The ARB Editorial Collective

 Sean Guynes (he/him) is a writer, critic, and editor who lives on Anishinaabe land in what is now Ann Arbor, MI.
 His writing has appeared in Los Angeles Review of Books, Strange Horizons, Tor.com, American Quarterly, World Literature Today, Utopian Studies, American Book Review, and PopMatters, among others.
 Find him on Twitter as @saguynes.

-Commission interests: science fiction and fantasy; Africanfuturism, Afrofuturisms, and Afrofantasy; Indigenous futurisms and Pasifikafuturisms; essays on books that challenge traditional genre notions.
+Commission interests: science fiction and fantasy; grimdark, feminist, and diverse epic fantasy; Africanfuturism, Afrofuturisms, and Afrofantasy; Indigenous futurisms and Pasifikafuturisms; essays and series on books/films/media that challenge traditional genre notions.

 Sabrina Mittermeier, editor